Customer advice note

-- Where the application needs to be considered at Planning Committee.
+- where the application needs to be considered by the Planning Committee

-Where a breach of condition is identified, any decision where no further action is recommended will be agreed by the Group Head of Planning.
+Where a breach of condition is identified, any decision where no further action is recommended will be agreed upon by the group head of planning.

-Our pre-application service is a useful way of ironing-out issues prior to the submission of applications.
+Our pre-application service is a useful way of ironing out issues before the submission of applications.
 We encourage applicants to make the most of, and benefit from, the service.
 Where the advice given is considered by applicants it should enable applications to run a smoother and speedier course.

 As a result of the changes to the NPPF, the publication of the National Design Guide and the adoption of the Arun Design Guide in 2021 we will now need more details regarding design.
 This will include your design principles which you should be including in your design and access statements.
 We would particularly draw attention to the requirement to provide, when relevant, open space, landscaping and planting areas, footpath and cycle connections for health and wellbeing and the need for biodiversity measures to be included as an integrated part of design.
 Trees are specifically referenced within the NPPF including the importance of street trees.

 Attention should be paid to paragraph 73 in the NPPF regarding the use of masterplans and design guides.

 For householder extension applications, it would be very useful to include the 45 and 60-degree lines set out on page 118 of the Arun Design Guide.